-Scheduled visits to the doctor provide parents with information about their child's growth and development.
-Such visits also give parents an opportunity to ask questions and seek advice, for example, about toilet training (see Toilet Training).
-The American Academy of Pediatrics recommends that after the first year of life children should see their doctor for preventive health care visits at 12, 15, 18, 24, and 30 months of age and then yearly until age 6.
-It is then recommended that children visit their doctor at age 8 and again at age 10.
+Scheduled visits to the doctor (also called well-child visits) provide parents with information about their child's growth and development.
+Such visits also give parents an opportunity to ask questions and seek advice, for example, about toilet training Toilet Training Most children can be taught to use the toilet when they are between 2 years and 3 years old.
+Using the toilet to defecate is usually accomplished first.
+Most children can be trained to control... read more .
+The American Academy of Pediatrics recommends that after the first year of life children should see their doctor for preventive health care visits at 12, 15, 18, 24, and 30 months of age and then yearly until age 10.
 Visits can be made more often based on the advice of the doctor or the needs of the family.

-Several measurements are taken, and screening procedures and vaccinations are done (see Childhood Vaccination Schedule) at each visit.
-Height and weight are checked, and head circumference is measured until the child is 36 months old.
+At each visit, several measurements are taken, screening procedures are done, and vaccinations Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more are given depending on the schedule.
+Height and weight Weight Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+From birth to about age 1 or 2 years, children grow rapidly.
+After this rapid infant... read more are checked, and head circumference Head Circumference Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+From birth to about age 1 or 2 years, children grow rapidly.
+After this rapid infant... read more is measured until the child is 36 months old.
 Good growth is one indicator that the child is generally healthy.
-The child's actual size is not nearly as important as whether the child stays at or near the same percentile on the height and weight charts at each visit.
-A child who is always in the 10th percentile is fine (although smaller than most children of the same age), whereas a child who drops from the 35th percentile to the 10th may have a medical problem.
+The child's actual size is not nearly as important as whether the child stays at or near the same percentile on the height and weight charts Height and Weight Charts for Boys and Girls 2 to 10 Years of Age at each visit.
+A child who is always in the 10th percentile is likely fine (although smaller than most children of the same age), whereas a child who drops from the 35th percentile to the 10th may have a medical problem.
 Beginning at age 3, blood pressure is measured at each visit.

-The doctor also monitors how the child has progressed developmentally (see Childhood Development) since the last visit.
-For example, the doctor may want to know whether an 18-month-old child has begun speaking or whether a 6-year-old child has begun reading a few words (see Table: Developmental Milestones From Ages 18 Months to 6 Years*).
+The doctor also monitors how the child has progressed developmentally ( see Childhood Development Childhood Development Between the ages of 1 and 13, children's physical, intellectual, and emotional capabilities expand tremendously.
+Children progress from barely tottering to running, jumping, and playing organized... read more ) since the last visit.
+For example, the doctor may want to know whether an 18-month-old child has begun speaking or whether a 6-year-old child has begun reading a few words ( see Table: Developmental Milestones From Ages 18 Months to 6 Years* Developmental Milestones From Ages 18 Months to 6 Years* ).
 In the same way, doctors often ask age-appropriate questions about the child's behavior.
-Does the 18-month-old child have tantrums?
-Does the 2-year-old child sleep through the night?
-Does the 6-year-old child wet the bed at night?
+Does the 18-month-old child have tantrums Temper Tantrums Temper tantrums are violent emotional outbursts, usually in response to frustration.
+Frustration, tiredness, and hunger are the most common causes.
+Children may scream, cry, thrash, roll on... read more ?
+Does the 2-year-old child sleep through the night Sleep Problems in Children Most children sleep for a stretch of at least 5 hours by age 3 months but then have periods of night waking later in the first years of life, often when they have an illness.
+As they get older... read more ?
+Does the 6-year-old child wet the bed at night Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
+Incontinence may be present During the day (daytime or diurnal... read more ?
 Parents and doctors can discuss these types of behavioral and developmental issues during the preventive health care visits and together design approaches to any behavioral or developmental problems.

 Finally, the doctor does a complete physical examination.
 In addition to examining the child from head to toe, including the heart, lungs, abdomen, genitals, spine, arms, legs, head, neck, eyes, ears, nose, mouth, and teeth, the doctor may ask the child to perform some age-appropriate tasks.
 To check gross motor skills (such as walking and running), the doctor may ask a 4-year-old child to hop on one foot.
 To check fine motor skills (manipulating small objects with the hands), the child may be asked to draw a picture or copy some shapes.